nealfennimore/CS-GY-6903-Applied-Cryptography/project5/project5.md

 ## Discussion

 - How should you protect the PKI you created on the Server?
+To effectively protect the PKI on the server, we should secure the Certificate Authority (CA) and implement strict access controls.
+Also, we should utilize robust cryptographic practices with strong algorithms and key lengths, and store private keys in secure hardware like Hardware Security Modules (HSMs) that meet compliance.
+All related systems should be updated and patched on a regular basis and detailed logs should be maintained.
+Threat modeling, risk assessment, and security assessment should be conducted and updated regularly as well.
+Stringent certificate lifecycle management with policies for renewal and revocation should be implemented, and all staff managing the PKI should be well-trained in security best practices.
+Finally, we should establish a comprehensive backup and disaster recovery plan to mitigate data loss, and an incident response plan to respond to security incidentswha and/or breaches.
+To enhance security, penetration testing is also recommended.

 - How often should regenerate the CRL?
   - Every time a certificate is revoked
 - What differences do you notice in the TLS handshake during mTLS vs TLS?